-Fyta nt IES 8 New Para Ref Comment on proposed deletion of highlighted material, significant edits, and other notes professional knowledge and practical experience relevant to that environment or industry.
+Exta nt IES 8 New Para Ref Comment on proposed deletion of highlighted material, significant edits, and other notes ion 4: Competence Required for Audit Profession nals in Specific E Environments and Industries 74.
+IFAC member bodies and audit organizations need to make sure that audit professionals responsible for significant judgments in an audit of historical financial information of specific environments or industries have the required professional knowledge and practical experience relevant to that environment or industry.
+Paragraph deleted; Content does not align with the focus on the requirement which specifies the professional competence of the engagement partner.
 75. When professional accountants have acquired the capabilities and demonstrated the competence required of audit professionals, they may need further development before they take on responsibility for making significant judgments in an audit of historical financial information of a specific industry (such as banking and finance, extractive industries and insurance) or environment (such as transnational audits).
-Paragraph deleted; some of the content is captured by learning outcomes identified in paragraghs A38 and A40.
+Paragraph deleted; Content does not align with the focus on the requirement which specifies the professional competence of the engagement partner.
 Tran snational Audits 76.
 Transnational audits are, or may be, relied upon outside the entity's home jurisdiction for purposes of significant lending, investment or regulatory decisions; this will include all companies with listed equity or debt and other public interest entities which attract particular public attention because of their size, products or services provided.
-5 Paragraph deleted; IAESB has decided to focus on audits involving more complex (a) industries, (b) operations (including international ones), or (c) reporting requirements 77.
-Before individuals take on the role of an audit professional in transnational audits of historical financial information they should: (a) satisfy the requirements to take on the role of an audit professional (Section 2 of this IES); and (b) satisfy the requirements in paragraph 77.
-Paragraph deleted; IAESB has decided to focus on Continuing Professional Development for engagement partners serving on audits involving more complex (a) industries, (b) operations (including international ones), or (c) reporting requirements.
-78. The knowledge content of the education and development program for audit professionals involved in transnational audits should cover the following subject areas, for the jurisdictions for which the transnational audit is conducted: (a) applicable financial reporting and auditing standards; Paragraph deleted; IAESB has decided to provide examples of CPD activities that can ahieve learning outcomes required to assume the role of an engagement partner serving on audits involving more complex (a) industries, (b) operations
+Paragraph deleted; IAESB has decided to focus on audits involving more complex (a) industries, (b) operations (including international ones), or (c) reporting requirements 77.
+Before individuals take on the role of an audit professional in transnational audits of historical financial information they should: (a) satisfy the requirements to take on the role of an audit professional (Section 2 of this IES); and (b) satisfy the requirements in paragraph Paragraph deleted; Content does not align with the focus on the requirement which specifies the professional competence of the engagement partner.

-5 TAC Guidance Statement 1 - revised April 2006.
+&lt;sup>5 TAC Guidance Statement 1 - revised April 2006.

-Exta nt IES 8 New Para Ref Comment on proposed deletion of highlighted material, significant edits, and other notes (b) controlling of multi-location and group audits; (c) applicable listing requirements; (d) applicable corporate governance requirements; (e) applicable national regulatory frameworks; and (f) the global and local economies and business environments. (including international ones), or (c) reporting requirements.
+Exta nt IES 8 New Para Ref Comment on proposed deletion of highlighted material, significant edits, and other notes 77.
+78. The knowledge content of the education and development program for audit professionals involved in transnational audits should cover the following subject areas, for the jurisdictions for which the transnational audit is conducted: (a) applicable financial reporting and auditing standards; (b) controlling of multi-location and group audits; (c) applicable listing requirements; (d) applicable corporate governance requirements; (e) applicable national regulatory frameworks; and (f) the global and local economies and business environments.
+Paragraph deleted; Content does not align with the focus on the requirement which specifies the professional competence of the engagement partner.
 79. Audit professionals engaged in transnational audits may find that the application of professional values, ethics and attitudes can be complicated by multiple cultural contexts (e.g., norms, customs, behaviors and expectations).
 Paragraph deleted.
-IAESB has decided to focus on Continuing Professional Development for engagement partners serving on audits involving more complex (a) industries, (b) operations (including international ones), or (c) reporting requirements.
+Content does not align with the focus on the requirement which specifies the professional competence of the engagement partner.
 Spec cific Industries 80.
 Some entities operate in heavily regulated industries (such as banks and chemical companies).
 Laws and regulations governing financial statements may vary considerably in specific industries and environments.
 Furthermore, accounting treatments may differ, resulting in different recognition and measurement practices.
-Paragraph deleted; Some of the content of this paragraph is captured in paragrapg A40.
-81. It is not practicable to prescribe the additional knowledge required of those operating in specific industries.
-IFAC member bodies, individual professional accountants and audit organizations share the responsibility for ensuring that audit professionals have the required competence for their roles.
-Paragraph deleted IAESB has decided to focus on Continuing Professional Development for engagement partners serving on audits involving more complex (a) industries, (b) operations (including international ones), or (c) reporting requirements.
-Prac tical Experience 82.
-Audit professionals need practical audit Paragarph deleted.
-Some of
+Paragraph deleted; Content does not align with the focus on the requirement which specifies the professional competence of the engagement partner 81.
+It is not practicable to prescribe the additional knowledge required of those operating in specific industries.
+IFAC member bodies, individual professional accountants and audit organizations Paragraph deleted.
+Some of the content of this paragraph is captured in paragraph A17